wip-abramson/graph-cli/README.md

 via `package.json` and use `npm` scripts for code generation and building.

-If you are just getting started with creating a subgraph, head to [The Getting Started Guide](https://github.com/graphprotocol/graph-node/blob/master/docs/getting-started.md).
-Eventually that guide will lead you back here.
+If you are just getting started with creating a subgraph, head to [getting started](https://github.com/graphprotocol/graph-node/blob/master/docs/getting-started.md).
+Eventually this guide will lead you back here.

-For clarity, an example of the setup below can be found in the [Ens subgraph repository](https://github.com/graphprotocol/ens-subgraph).
+For clarity, an example of the setup below can be found in the [ENS subgraph repository](https://github.com/graphprotocol/ens-subgraph).

 ### Steps